-We’re talking about a “corn” (orthokeratotic hyperkeratosis, keratomas, or foot pad keratosis) referring to the hard growths that can develop on a dog’s paw.
-Which can become quite painful for your dog if left untreated particularly if they end up causing and swelling in your pet’s paw or paws.
+Usually, when we discuss the topic of “corn” concerning dogs, we refer to their diet.
+It is difficult for dogs to digest and process Corn unless it has been appropriately refined; in this case, we’re not talking about the “food” corn or maize we eat.
+In this case, we’re talking about a “corn” (ortho keratotic hyperkeratosis, keratomas, or foot pad keratosis) referring to the hard growths that can develop on a dog’s paw, which can become quite painful for your dog if left untreated particularly if they end up causing and swelling in your pet’s paw or paws.

 Location of Corns…

-Many times, the severity of the condition will depend on the actual location of “corn” that is causing your dog discomfort.
-You see, in some cases, corns can develop on the carpal pad which is the pad that is located the farthest up the leg (almost past what we might consider the wrist or ankle area).
+The severity of the condition often depends on the actual location of the “corn,” causing your dog discomfort.
+You see, in some cases, Corn can develop on the carpal pad, which is the pad that is located the farthest up the leg (almost past what we might consider the wrist or ankle area).
+In cases like these, it may not be immediately apparent that your dog is experiencing any pain or discomfort from their condition.

 In cases like these…

-It will usually be easier for you as the owner to notice that your dog does seem to have something “wrong” with his or her paw simply because your dog will most likely be showing much more obvious “signs” associated with the discomfort they are experiencing.
+It will usually be easier for you as the owner to notice that your dog does seem to have something “wrong” with their paw simply because your dog will most likely be showing much more apparent “signs” associated with the discomfort they are experiencing.

 Symptoms and Diagnosis for Corns

-There are three main causes for why a particular dog may develop a corn on his or her paw.
+There are three leading causes for why a particular dog may develop Corn on their paw.
 It could be because:

-- An object, i.e. foreign body, has become embedded in the dog’s paw and scar tissue or calluses has developed over the area.
+- An object, i.e., a foreign body, has become embedded in the dog’s paw, and scar tissue or calluses have developed over the area.

-- A result or symptom of a papilloma virus infection (wart like lesions may be pushed deeper into paw) leading to the development of a corn.
+- A result or symptom of a papillomavirus infection (wart-like lesions may be pushed deeper into the paw) leading to the development of a corn.

-- Or your dog could have suffered from some type of trauma like a cut or scrape which could have triggered the development of a corn.
+- Or your dog could have suffered from some trauma like a cut or scrape, which could have triggered the development of a corn.

-Are certain dog breeds more susceptible to developing corns?
+Are specific dog breeds more susceptible to developing corns?

-Yes, as it turns out, most if not all “corns” seem to be found in either the Greyhound breed or in the “lurcher” family of dogs.
-A Lurcher is a crossbreed of a Greyhound or some other sight hound and another breed such as a
+As it turns out, most, if not all, “corns” seem to be found in the Greyhound breed or the “lurcher” family of dogs.
+A Lurcher is a crossbreed of a Greyhound, some other sighthound, and another species, such as a

 terrier.